Digital-Preservation-Finland/knowledge-base/docs/datamodel.rst

 significant-properties : optional list of paragraphs
     The properties of data that are considered significant in the analysis.

+do-fix : optional [ "yes" | "no" | "" ]
+    An analysis may conclude that the solution is to not try to fix the files.
+If the error is fixable it should have repairs related to it, otherwise not.

 3. Repair
 ---------